Google Search Ads 101

 We’re breaking down what your business really needs to know about Google Search Ads and their specifications to be a successful competitor.

 Google Search Ads are text-based advertisements that appear when an internet user searches a keyword related to an advertiser’s business.
 The Google ads appear with a small yellow box stating “Ad,” so users can recognize the difference from the organic search results.
 Google has unique capabilities to pinpoint a business’s specific audience via demographic, keyword, website, interest, device, geographic, and behavior-based retargeting to name a few.
 Google offers different types of ads depending on a business’s needs and each type of ad has its own set of specifications.

 Google Search Ad Specifications

-The most popular Google search ad can be found on any SERP (search engine results page).
+A quick search query on Google will show that the most popular search ad appears on most SERPs (search engine results page).
 Here you will have the ability to craft your ad text to help users determine (and click) on your ad offering.

 - Headline 1: 30 characters